Landed home cooling fading: condenser caked with dust

 What we found

-Months of garden debris had packed between the aluminium fins of the condenser coil: leaf fragments, frangipani seed pods, pollen, and fine dust.
-The outdoor coil dumps the heat the aircon pulls from the room.
-It does this by passing outdoor air across the fins.
-When the fins are blocked, that heat cannot escape.
-So the room never cools properly.
-The compressor was running normally, but its hot-side reading was high because it was forcing heat through a clogged coil.
+Months of nearby renovation work had sent fine construction dust into the intake mesh, caking it into a dense layer that ordinary dust never forms.
+The outdoor coil dumps the heat the aircon pulls from the room by passing outdoor air across the fins.
+When the mesh in front of it is caked shut, that heat cannot escape, so the room never cools properly.
+The compressor was running normally, but its hot-side reading was high because it was forcing heat through a blocked intake.
 It was not failing.
-It was working harder than it should against a blockage that a cleaning would clear.
+It was working harder than it should against a mesh that a proper clean would clear.

 What fixed it